Share:

 response3 = run_memory_agent("What are the key features of LangChain?")

-print(f"Response 3 (should reference past answer): {response3}")
+print(f"Response 3 (references past): {response3}")

 With this memory implementation, your agent can:

-- Remember the current conversation context (short-term)
+- Remember the current conversation (short-term)

 - Learn from similar past experiences (episodic)